Prison education: Africa

-Available programs
+Available programmes

-Prison education courses can range from basic literacy courses and secondary school equivalency programs to vocational education and tertiary education programs.
+Prison education courses can range from basic literacy courses and secondary school equivalency programmes to vocational education and tertiary education programmes.
 Non-formal activities that teach inmates new skills, like arts and crafts or amateur theatre productions, may also be considered a form of education.
-Likewise, some countries consider rehabilitation programs or physical education to be educational programs, whereas others do not.
-Educational programs within prisons are typically funded by the prisons themselves, and may be run by the individual prisons or contracted out to external providers.
+Likewise, some countries consider rehabilitation programmes or physical education to be educational programmes, whereas others do not.
+Educational programmes within prisons are typically funded by the prisons themselves, and may be run by the individual prisons or contracted out to external providers.
 Primary, secondary and vocational education is typically free, though some countries require inmates or their families to pay for correspondence courses.
 Out of 28 surveyed European countries in 2012, 15 reported offering free distance education to inmates, and 13 reported that inmates would have to pay all associated costs.
 In some cases, only certain courses were free; in Denmark, correspondence courses at primary and lower-secondary level are free, though a percentage of courses undertaken at a higher level must be paid for by the inmate.
-Many prisons have mandated that educational programs should focus on basic literary skills, and accordingly, some do not offer any higher levels of education.
+Many prisons have mandated that educational programmes should focus on basic literary skills, and accordingly, some do not offer any higher levels of education.
 It has been argued that such an approach creates a void for developing further skills, and incorrectly suggests that people with only the most basic skills will no longer commit crimes.

 Inmates in the UK are able to access the government student loans for university that are available to the general public, as are those in Australia.
 Charity groups, like the Prisoners' Education Trust in the UK, can accept applications for grants from prisoners who cannot afford to finance their distance education.
 In both Australia and the UK, prisoners on remand or in hospital are not eligible to undertake educational study, nor are prisoners on remand in Poland.
 Norway and Finland, however, do not house those on remand separately, and they are entitled to the same educational opportunities as regular prisoners.
-In Denmark and Sweden inmates on remand are entitled to some education programs, though less than those available to other prisoners.
+In Denmark and Sweden inmates on remand are entitled to some education programmes, though less than those available to other prisoners.